Global Existence for the Derivative Nonlinear Schr\"{o}dinger Equation with Arbitrary Spectral Singularities: Mapping Properties of the Inverse Scattering Map

 is an $L^2$-function of $x$, we use that $q\in L^2\cap L^\infty$ which comes from the fact that $|q|\leq {c}/{(1+x^2 )^2}$ shown in Theorem \ref{thm:L^2-decay}.
 This proves that $q_x\in L^2$.
 To estimate $q_{xx}$, we differentiate \eqref{nu.de.ad} with respect to $x$.
 Explicitly, we have that

 where

 and

 Again following the previous argument and using that $\calJ_-\in H^{2,2}$ and $q\in H^1$, we conclude that $q_{xx}\in L^2 (-a, +\infty)$.
 A similar argument using scattering data given by Theorem \ref{scattering data tilde} and solving the corresponding RHP shows that $q_{xx}\in L^2(-\infty, a)$.
-Lipschitz continuity of the map follows from the uniform boundedness of the resolvent operator given by \eqref{bdd resolvent} and the second resolvent identity.
+Lipschitz continuity of the map follows from the uniform boundedness of the resolvent operator given by \eqref{bdd resolvent} and Proposition \ref{prop:cc}.
 This completes the proof of Theorem \ref{thm:L^2-smooth}. \end{proof}